osbusiness/osbusiness.github.io/index.md

 ---
 layout: default
-title: About the Open Source Business Summit
+title: About the Open Source in Business Series
 ---

 <div class="grid">